Fusion1013/AvasarVault/Major Locations/Elisus/So'Dar Empire/Cities/Dar'Heva.md

 *"QUOTE"*
 # Overview
 Dar'Heva or true home in [[Soldovin]] is the capital city of [[So'Dar Empire Overview\| So'Dar]].
-It is the newest city in the nation being the only city built by the nation after the Civil War
+It is the newest city in the nation being the only city built by the nation after the
 # History
 # Culture
 # Geography